StreetScout

 Where is Craigie (WA)?

-Craigie (WA) is a suburb of Western Australia, Australia.
+Craigie (WA) is a suburb of Western Australia, Australia, in the Joondalup local government area.

 What is the population of Craigie (WA)?